 ISP’s second webinar in November 2019 entitled The U.S. Census: high stakes, current issues and ways social work can support a complete count.
 Presenters included Mary Hylton, Tanya Rhodes Smith, and national experts including a representative from the U.S. Census leadership team.
 Topics included an overview of the issues, the 2020 timeline, helpful resources for students and organizations, and ways the profession can Get Out the Count.
 View the presentation.

-The third webinar in the series entitled Race, Racism and Policy in the Trump Era will be held on February 27, 2020 at 10:00AM MST (12:00PM EST).
-Presenters Dr. Greenfield and Prof. Arnold-Renicker from the University of Denver will focus on teaching policy courses where faculty and students discuss current policies, including Trump administration and Congressional initiatives, within the historical and contemporary context of institutionalized racism.
-Dr. Greenfield and Prof. Arnold-Renicker will discuss specific policy examples and strategies for engaging in nuanced conversations about racism and policy in the classroom and beyond.
-Register for the webinar today.
+The third webinar in the series entitled Race, Racism and Policy in the Trump Era was held in February 2020.
+Presenters Dr. Greenfield and Prof. Arnold-Renicker from the University of Denver focused on teaching policy courses where faculty and students discuss current policies, including Trump administration and Congressional initiatives, within the historical and contemporary context of institutionalized racism.
+Dr. Greenfield and Prof. Arnold-Renicker also addressed specific policy examples and strategies for engaging in nuanced conversations about racism and policy in the classroom and beyond.